Vexed01/Vex-Cogs/CONTRIBUTING.md

 The config files will let you run all of these without arguments.

+## pre-commit

+I've set up pre-commit.
+This will ensure your code conforms to the correct style when you commit changes.

+To use it, simply run this:

+        pip install pre-commit

+        pre-commit install

+It will now run on every commit.

 > ### **Warning for MyPy**
 >
 > To fully utilise type checking, install these stubs: ``pip install -U discord.py-stubs pandas-stubs``